ckdake/stalchemist.beer/content/batches/35-clemmies-birthday-belgian-single.md

 ---
 ## Brewing Notes
 Brewed in honor of Clementine's first birthday!
-Original gravity =
+Original gravity = 1.045
-Final gravity =
+Final gravity = 1.014

 ## Tasting Notes
+Consistent with style and just different enough from the previous iteration to notice.
+We drank __A LOT__ of this at her birthday party!

 ## Recipe